metatron-app/metatron-discovery/README.md

 Problems & Suggestions
 ----------------------------
 This project welcomes contributions and suggestions.
 If you encounter any bugs or want to request new features, feel free to open an [GitHub Issue](https://github.com/metatron-app/metatron-discovery/issues) in the repo so that the community can find resolutions for it.
+Or reports bug to our [discussion forum](https://metatron.app/discussion/).
 Although, please check before you raise an issue.
-That is, please make sure someone else hasn’t already created an issue for the same topic.
+That is please make sure someone else hasn’t already created an issue for the same topic.

 Question
 ----------------------------
 Need help using Metatron Discovery?
-Ask away on our [Metatron Discovery User Group](https://groups.google.com/forum/#!forum/metatron-discovery)!
-Our fellow community member or our engineers will be glad to help you out!
-Or maybe you might want to check out our user manual on our website as well.
+Ask away on our [discussion forum](https://metatron.app/discussion/)!
+Our fellow community members will be glad to help you out!
+Or you can check out our [user manual on our website](https://metatron.app/documents/) as well.

 License
 ----------------------------